 The various systems discussed in this report can be installed on other engines besides those found in just automobiles.
 They may be installed on engines used to power water craft, electrical generators, farm equipment, any type of off road vehicle, and even ultralight aircraft.
 The list of applications includes virtually everything which is powered by an internal combustion engine!

 It is a fact that even a diesel-type engine can benefit (with proper modification) from this special technology!
 It can also be used on a turbine engine and many other engine types.

 Friend, the basic information has been presented.
 Now, the rest is up to you.
-Now is your chance to become actively involved with this environmental-friendly, high-economy, high-performance fuel system.
+Now is your chance to become actively involved with this environmentally-friendly, high-economy, high-performance fuel system.